Makers-Im-Zigerschlitz/ZigerBot/README.md

 Current state: **planning**

 ## Goal
-Create an arduino uno shield to help teach STEM / basic robotics
+Create an Arduino(R) shield to help teach STEM / basic robotics

 ## General idea
 We love teaching about mechanics, electricity, electronics and robotics.
 ZigerBot allows us to have a robust platform to teach the very basic of all this.
 Participants build their own robotic platform, solder the ZigerBot shield and connect both.
 ZigerBot can then be programmed via [Arduino IDE](www.arduino.cc) or [ArduBlockly](https://github.com/carlosperate/ardublockly).